Go 4 Schools Assessment

 - Attitudinal data – Teacher grading on your child’s performance in the areas of home learning, classwork, behaviour for learning, and organisation.

-Each year group also has one Parent-Tutor Evening per year.
-This is an opportunity within the autumn term for parents to meet their child’s form tutor to discuss their start to the year, their overall well-being and any aspect of school life where there might be concern.
+Each year group also has one pastoral-based Parent-Tutor Evening per year.
+This is an opportunity for parents to meet their child’s form tutor to discuss their overall well-being and any aspect of school life where there might be concern.

 This reporting calendar provides an overview of when key events around assessment and reporting take place throughout the year.